RY-Paper/KeySS/README.md

 ```

 ### Dataset and Output
+The dataset needed consists of 9 scenes from MipNeRF360 dataset ([available here](https://jonbarron.info/mipnerf360/)) and 1 scene from Deep Blending dataset ([available here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/input/tandt_db.zip)).
+These scenes are used as cover and secret scenes in our experiments.
 Please follow the dataset structure below to prepare the datasets and pretrained models in the source path location:

 ```